MayekarRaj/MayekarRaj/README.md

 - Built MVPs and production systems for early-stage startups
 - Worked across frontend, backend, databases, and deployment
 - Strong focus on reliability and real users

 ---

+## 🧠 How I Approach Building

+- Start with the problem, not the stack
+- Prefer simple systems that can evolve
+- Treat AI as a product capability, not a demo
+- Optimize for real users, not just clean code

+---